vinduhl/mini-birds-mongoose/PART-I-README.md

 # mini-birds-mongoose (Part I)

-We're going to build a bird sighting API using four common CRUD operations.
+_Goal_: Build a **bird sighting** API in Express using four common CRUD operations in MongoDB using MongoJS.

 ## Sample Data